Enable preview features in Cost Management Labs

 SQL databases are deployed as part of a SQL server instance, but usage is tracked at the database level.
 Additionally, you might also have charges on the parent server, like for Microsoft Defender for Cloud.
 To get the total cost for your SQL deployment in classic cost analysis, you need to manually sum up the cost of the server and each individual database.
-As an example, you can see the aepool elastic pool at the top of the list below and the treyanalyticsengine server lower down on the first page.
+As an example, you can see the aepool elastic pool at the top of the following list and the treyanalyticsengine server lower down on the first page.
 What you don't see is another database even lower in the list.
 You can imagine how troubling this situation would be when you need the total cost of a large server instance with many databases.

 Here's an example showing classic cost analysis where multiple related resource costs aren't grouped.